el-tahir/chess_engine/README.md

 # Chess Engine

-This is a really simple chess engine.
+This is a really simple chess engine that speaks UCI.

 ## Build